-Bedding planes were mostly horizontal to subhorizontal (median values = $3.6^{\circ}-5.2^{\circ}$ ) throughout the core.
-Some slumps were documented in Lithostratigraphic Subunits Ib and Id and in Unit II.
+Bedding planes are mostly horizontal to subhorizontal (median values = $3.6^{\circ}-5.3^{\circ}$) throughout the core.
+Some slumps are documented in Subunits Ib and Id and in Unit II.

-Hole U1593A recovered Holocene to Early Pleistocene aged sediments (<1.078 Ma), and Hole U1593B recovered Late to Early Pleistocene sediments (<0.91?
-Ma).
-Foraminiferal faunas were sufficiently common to biostratigraphically divide the Pleistocene sediments into the three Mediterranean planktonic foraminiferal biostratigraphic zones (Figure F6):
+Site U1593 recovered Holocene to Early Pleistocene-aged sediments (1.078 Ma).
+Foraminiferal faunas are sufficiently common to biostratigraphically divide the Pleistocene sediments into three Mediterranean planktonic foraminiferal biostratigraphic zones: MPIe2b, MPIe2a, and MPIeIc.